Nuclear Power in Finland

 h.
 For the planned Olkiluoto 4 and Northern reactors, estimates of gross capacities are given, based on the net figures supplied by the utilities as well as information from vendors.
 [Back]

 i.
-Fennovoima initially consisted of stainless steel producer Outokumpu, mining and smelting company Boliden, energy utilities Rauman Energia and Katterno Group, and the Finnish subsidiary of Germany-based E.On, which is leading the project.
+Fennovoima initially consisted of stainless steel producer Outokumpu, mining and smelting company Boliden, energy utilities Rauman Energia and Katterno Group, and the Finnish subsidiary of Germany-based E.On, which was leading the project.
 Then in late 2007, the ownership base expanded from five to 63 as electricity consumers sought to insure against future energy cost blowouts.
-Fennovoima is 66% owned by Voimaosakeyhtiö SF (Power Company SF) and 34% by E.ON Kärnkraft Finland.
-Voimaosakeyhtiö SF itself is 55% owned by Finnish industrial, retail and services enterprises and 45% owned by local and regional energy companies.
-All co-owners will be entitled to a pro-rata share of output at production cost from the power plant and will not have to buy in a wholesale market influenced by future gas prices.
-In December 2010, Fennovoima announced that six utilities and Talvivaara Mining Company became shareholders through Voimaosakeyhtiö SF, bringing the number of shareholders in Fennovoima to 70 (i.e. 69 owners of Voimaosakeyhtiö SF, plus E.ON Kärnkraft Finland).
-[Back]
+E.ON Kärnkraft Finland had a 34% share in Fennovoima, with the remaining 66% held by the other companies organized under Voimaosakeyhtiö SF (Power Company SF).
+In December 2010, six utilities and Talvivaara Mining Company became shareholders through Voimaosakeyhtiö SF, bringing the number of shareholders in Voimaosakeyhtiö SF to 69.
+Since then, several shareholders have decided not to take part in financing the nuclear power plant project and as of November 2013 the number of owners of Voimaosakeyhtiö SF was down to 45.
+Further equity adjustment is envisaged.

 j.
 Fortum was considering five designs, with installed capacity of 1000-1800 MWe, to go online in 2020 or 2021.
 The designs were: Advanced Boiling Water Reactor (ABWR) supplied by Toshiba; Economical and Simplified Boiling Water Reactor (ESBWR) supplied by GE Hitachi; AES-2006 (with 1200 MWe class VVER reactor) supplied by Atomstroyexport; Advanced Power Reactor 1400 (APR-1400) supplied by Korea Hydro & Nuclear Power (KHNP); and Areva's EPR.
 The application included the possibility of using the reactor to supply half of the district heating for Helsinki, 80 km away, but the pipeline would have cost up to €1.3 billion.
 [Back]